Opus the Octopus

 Who doesn't need a life-sized, squishy, tentacled companion?

 With his sleepy eyes and wonderfully squishable body, Opus the Octopus is equally at home perched on a sofa or at the head of a bed.
-He's a great decoration for a child's room, and would love to hang out with Horatio the Nautilus and Inkling the Squid
+He's a great decoration for a child's room, and loves to hang out with other members of his knitted family.

 Round 56: should say work 7 rounds even, i.e. work even until round 63.